Cho Oyu Frequently Asked Questions

 Do I really need to bring the high altitude medications Nifedipine and Dexamethasome?

+These medications are REQUIRED.
 Our IMG guides are very experienced with dealing with altitude illness, but we are not allowed to provide prescription drugs to our customers.
 For this reason we ask each climber to consult with their own physician and to bring their own emergency medications to use (while descending!) in case of onset of high altitude pulmonary or cerebral edema symptoms.
 These include Nifedipine and Dexamethasome, which will help to "buy some time" to get down to a lower altitude.
-The Nifedipine is useful for pulmonary edema (take one 30mg sustained release tablet every twelve hours) and the Dexamethasome is useful for cerebral edema (take one 4mg tablet every 6 hours).
-Our suggestion is that climbers each bring a few tablets of each medication (2 tabs of Nifedipine and 4 tabs of Dex is plenty) and that should be sufficient to provide one day of treatment so the patient can get down, if they start to get sick.
-For more information see this recent article in WILDERNESS & ENVIRONMENTAL MEDICINE, 21, 146–155 (2010).
+The Nifedipine is useful for pulmonary edema (take one 30mg sustained release tablet every twelve hours, bring 2 tablets) and the Dexamethasome is useful for cerebral edema (20mg = 1 day's worth = 8mg for first dose and one 4mg tablet every 6 hours thereafter).
+This will be enough to provide one day of treatment so the patient can get down, if they start to get sick.
+For more information see this recent article in WILDERNESS & ENVIRONMENTAL MEDICINE, 21, 146-155 (2010).